top of page

 “Will I/we run out of money before I/we die?”

-Financial theorist and neurologist William Bernstein had this to say:
+William Bernstein, a financial theorist and neurologist, had this to say:

 "No one in his right mind would walk into the cockpit of an airplane and try to fly it, or into an operating theater and open a belly.
 And yet they think nothing of managing their retirement assets.
 I've done all three, and I'm here to tell you that managing money is, in its most critical elements even more demanding than the first two.!"